Syedaaneesa/sara-sota/README.md

 ## 💡 Project Overview

-**Sarasota Exotic Vault** is a sleek, performance-optimized website crafted to reflect the elegance and prestige of luxury car brands.
-It delivers an exceptional browsing experience for customers who want to explore and purchase exotic vehicles effortlessly.
+**Sarasota Exotic Vault**A sleek, performance-optimized website designed to capture the elegance and prestige of luxury car brands.
+It offers a seamless browsing experience for customers looking to explore and purchase exotic vehicles with ease.

 This project demonstrates:
 - Advanced **WordPress customization**